naqvijafar91/go-workshops/docs/05-http.md

 }
 ```

 With this function defined, you can now add the route to the list of routes defined within the  `handleRequests`  function.
-This time however, we’ll be adding  `.Methods("POST")`  to the end of our route to specify that we only want to call this function when the incoming request is a  `HTTP POST`  request:
+This time, however, we’ll be adding  `.Methods("POST")`  to the end of our route to specify that we only want to call this function when the incoming request is an `HTTP POST`  request:

 ```go
 func handleRequests() {